Professional ServicesHigh Complexity

 The build versus buy decision for client collaboration portals involves complex tradeoffs between customization control and time-to-market velocity.
 Internal development provides maximum flexibility for unique workflow requirements but demands substantial ongoing investment in security, compliance, and feature parity with commercial solutions.

-Our analysis of 47 professional services firms reveals that custom-built solutions require 18-24 months to achieve feature parity with leading commercial platforms, with total development costs ranging from $850K to $2.3M for enterprise-grade functionality.
+Custom-built solutions require 18-24 months to achieve feature parity with leading commercial platforms, with total development costs ranging from $850K to $2.3M for enterprise-grade functionality.
 Meanwhile, commercial solutions enable deployment within 3-6 months at total costs of $180K-450K over three years.

 DimensionBuild In-HouseBuy Commercial